 That can't be possible.
 If there were two blue emeralds, how come that when hunting for Chaos Emeralds in previous games, the Sonic characters never found Elise's emerald (especially when they used radars to detect their energy signatures)?

-Well where is Soleana on the map of Sonic's Earth?
-If it's outta the way enough, then Who says the characters went near enough to find said Chaos Emerald.
+Well where is Soleanna on the map of Sonic's Earth?
+If it's outta the way enough, then who says the characters went near enough to find said Chaos Emerald?

 Why does Iblis jump towards the purple glowing orbs during the Iblis Phase 2 battle?
 Because they give off the same kind of energy as Mephiles (the purple mist is the same, and the orbs are found in dark areas, except the fight, where it's slightly lit in there.
 The purple mist resembles Mephiles' ooze form).
 He's drawn to anything that resembles Mephiles, and is therefore not a stupid beast distracted by something shiny.